-- AUTHORIZED ABSENCES: If documentation is not provided, these absences will be recorded as unexcused absences. - DOCUMENTATION: All legal or medical documentation must be submitted within 5 days for the absence to be recorded as excused.
-The school's fax # is 765-349-5247.
+- EXCUSED ABSENCES: Documentation must be provided in the form of a doctor's note, parent phone call, or other electronic communication.
+All other absences will be considered unexcused. - DOCUMENTATION: All legal or medical documentation must be submitted within 5 days for the absence to be recorded as excused.
+The school's fax # is 317-831-2226.